moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/README.md

 ## [System Hardening (15%)](3-system-hardening/)

 - Minimising footprint of host OS to reduce attack surface
-- Minimising IAM roles.
-Principle of least privilege — Authentication and Authorisation
+- Minimising IAM roles: Principle of least privilege — Authentication and Authorisation
 - Minimise external access to the network — denying external access to outside the cluster
 - Using kernel hardening tools — such as seccomp and AppArmor correctly